 Why Do We Feel Approach Anxiety?

-You may have gone through a past relationship that ended poorly, and you struggle to realize that each interaction needs to be taken for what it is and not apply past situations to the present.
-Regardless of the reason, there are tangible skills that you can implement to address this issue so you can greatly reduce your approach anxiety.
+You may have gone through a past relationship that ended poorly, or you may struggle to realize that each interaction generally needs to be taken for what it is, rather than applying past situations to the present.
+Regardless of the reason, there may be tangible skills you can implement to address this issue so you can greatly reduce approach anxiety symptoms.

 Eliminating Approach Anxiety

 Approach anxiety may be controlled through rational thinking.
 Before we go into a situation that might trigger this anxiety, we should generally ask ourselves what evidence we have that suggests this interaction will be terrible.

 For example, when we approach someone new, there’s a high chance that the other person welcomes our conversation.
 Think of a time a stranger approached you, whether it be for friendship, romantic, or professional purposes.
 You were probably happy to converse with that person.
 The worst-case scenario may be that the person doesn’t connect with you.
 While that can be difficult to accept, you likely want to be with someone who is equally as interested in you as you are in them.

 Don’t Set Unrealistic Expectations